Hezbollah military activities: Syrian Civil War

-According to the US, the Assad loyalist militia known as Jaysh al-Sha'bi was created and is maintained by Hezbollah and Iran's Islamic Revolutionary Guard Corps-Qods Force, both of whom provide it with money, weapons, training and advice.
+According to the US, the Assad loyalist militia known as Jaysh al-Sha'bi was created and is maintained by Hezbollah and IRGC's elite Quds Force, both of whom provide it with money, weapons, training and military advisors.

 Armed strength

 Hezbollah has not revealed its armed strength.
 It has been estimated by Mustafa Alani, security director at the Dubai-based Gulf Research Centre, that Hezbollah's military force is made up of about 1,000 full-time Hezbollah members, along with a further 6,000-10,000 volunteers.

 Hezbollah possesses the Katyusha-122 rocket, which has a range of 29 km (18 mi) and carries a 15-kg (33-lb) warhead.
 Hezbollah also possesses about 100 long-range missiles.
 They include the Iranian-made Fajr-3 and Fajr-5, the latter with a range of 75 km, enabling it to strike the Israeli port of Haifa, and the Zelzal-1, with an estimated 150 km range, which can reach Tel Aviv.
 Fajr-3 missiles have a range of 40 km and a 45-kg (99-lb) warhead, and Fajr-5 missiles, which extend to 72 km, also hold 45-kg (99-lb) warheads.

 According to various reports, Hezbollah is armed with anti-tank guided missiles, namely, the Russian-made AT-3 Sagger, AT-4 Spigot, AT-5 Spandrel, AT-13 Saxhorn-2 'Metis-M', АТ-14 Spriggan 'Kornet'; Iranian-made Ra'ad (version of AT-3 Sagger), Towsan (version of AT-5 Spandrel), Toophan (version of BGM-71 TOW); and European-made MILAN missiles.
 These weapons have been used against IDF soldiers, causing many of the deaths during the 2006 Lebanon War.
 A small number of Saeghe-2s (Iranian-made version of M47 Dragon) were also used in the war.

 For air defense, Hezbollah has anti-aircraft weapons that include the ZU-23 artillery and the man-portable, shoulder-fired SA-7 and SA-18 surface-to-air missile (SAM).
 One of the most effective weapons deployed by Hezbollah has been the C-701 anti-ship missile.